qkzk/fm/readme.md

 - [Ueberzug](https://github.com/LalleSX/ueberzug) display images in your terminal.
 Used to preview images.
 This one may be tricky to install from source since the original maintener nuked his project.
 It's still available in many package managers.
 - [isoinfo](https://command-not-found.com/isoinfo) allow the content preview of an iso file
 - [jupyter](https://jupyter.org/) preview jupyter notebooks by converting them to markdown
-- [pandoc](https://pandoc.org) preview open documents by converting them to markdown with pandoc
+- [pandoc](https://pandoc.org) preview epub by converting them to markdown with pandoc
 - [fontimage](https://fontforge.org/docs/fontutils/fontimage.html) preview fonts by creating a thumbnail
 - [rsvg-convert](https://github.com/brion/librsvg) preview svg by creating a thumbnail
+- [libreoffice](https://www.libreoffice.org) preview open & MS-office documents

 ## Contribution